dseguy/phptips/tips/interface_exceptions.rst

 .. meta::
 	:description:
-		Exception Polyphormism: Customs exceptions are classes like any others: they may implements an interface.
+		Exception Polyphormism: Custom exceptions are like any other classes: they may implements interfaces.
 	:twitter:card: summary_large_image
 	:twitter:site: @exakat
 	:twitter:title: Exception Polyphormism
-	:twitter:description: Exception Polyphormism: Customs exceptions are classes like any others: they may implements an interface
+	:twitter:description: Exception Polyphormism: Custom exceptions are like any other classes: they may implements interfaces :twitter:creator: @exakat
-	:twitter:creator: @exakat
 	:twitter:image:src: https://php-tips.readthedocs.io/en/latest/_images/interface_exceptions.png.png
 	:og:image: https://php-tips.readthedocs.io/en/latest/_images/interface_exceptions.png
 	:og:title: Exception Polyphormism
 	:og:type: article
-	:og:description: Customs exceptions are classes like any others: they may implements an interface :og:url: https://php-tips.readthedocs.io/en/latest/tips/interface_exceptions.html
+	:og:description: Custom exceptions are like any other classes: they may implements interfaces :og:url: https://php-tips.readthedocs.io/en/latest/tips/interface_exceptions.html
 	:og:locale: en

-Customs exceptions are classes like any others: they may implements an interface.
-That interface may be used to catch the exception, even if the interface has nothing to do with exceptions.
+Custom exceptions are like any other classes: they may implements interfaces.
+Later, that interface may be used to catch the exception, even if the interface has nothing to do with exceptions.
+And with several interfaces on the same exception, it is possible to catch them in different ways.

 .. image:: ../images/interface_exceptions.png